TheHuman00/chrony-stats/README.md

    ## that distort the graph scale.
 This parameter filters out values above the threshold,
    ## creating gaps in the graph instead of displaying misleading spikes.
    SERVER_STATS_UPPER_LIMIT=100000

+   ## You can display or not the link to the chrony-stats GitHub repository in the HTML page
+   ## It's completely optional by default - feel free to use it however you want, no credit needed! 👍
+   GITHUB_REPO_LINK_SHOW="no"
    #########################
    [...]
    ```